appsody/website/content/docs/using-appsody/deploying.md

 To ensure the latest version of your application is pushed to the cluster, use the `-t` flag to add a unique tag every time you redeploy your application.
 Kubernetes then detects a change in the deployment manifest, and pushes your application to the cluster again.
 For example: `appsody deploy -t dev.local/my-image:0.x`, where x is a number that you increment every time you redeploy.

-> If you are running multiple Appsody projects on your workstation, you can use the `appsody deploy` and `appsody operator` commands to get them deployed to a Kubernetes cluster.
-However, do not run these commands concurrently as they create temporary files that may lead to conflicts.
+> If you are running multiple Appsody projects on your workstation, you can use the [appsody deploy](/docs/cli-commands/#appsody-deploy) and [appsody operator](/docs/cli-commands/#appsody-operator) commands to deploy them to a Kubernetes cluster.
+However, do not run these commands concurrently as they create temporary files that might lead to conflicts.

 ### Deployment via the Appsody Operator
 Kubernetes operators offer a powerful way to provide full lifecycle maintenance of a wide range of resources on Kubernetes clusters.
 In particular, they can install, upgrade, remove, and monitor application deployments.
 The recently published [Appsody operator](https://operatorhub.io/operator/appsody-operator) automates the installation and maintenance of a special type of Custom Resource Definitions (CRDs), called **AppsodyApplication**.